 What to do there: Learn more about Chinese beliefs and local legends as you gaze at some 1,000 statues in all sizes and colours.
 Brave the grisly, eerie, and monstrous Ten Courts of Hell to find out what punishments are given for various earthly sins.
-An ox and a horse guard the entrance.
-Warning: the graphic scenes aren’t so family friendly!
 See the memorial dedicated to the brothers’ parents and learn more about local beliefs and history from the large dioramas.
 Scenes include the Legend of the White Snake, Journey to the West, and the Romance of the Three Kingdoms.

 Why it’s awesome: Singapore’s eye-catching Sri Mariamman Temple is the country’s oldest Hindu temple.
-A National Monument, the temple was established in 1827 by an Indian businessman and community leader.
+It’s also a National Monument that was established in 1827 by an Indian businessman and community leader.
 Initially a fairly simple wooden temple with a statue of the Mother Goddess, the temple grew and became more ornate over the years.
 Many of the striking details that you can see today were created by master craftspeople from India’s Tamil Nadu.
 The temple has an ornate and colourful entrance tower, known as a gopuram, many statues, and several shrines.
 It is an active place of worship and there is a serene spiritual air.
 The temple is also a major hub for the local community.

 What to do there: Marvel at the colourful six-tier tower, complete with intricate carvings of Hindu Gods and Goddesses, animals, flowers, and other figures.
 Statues of Lords Krishna and Murugan flank the towering beauty.
 Pass through the main door and ring the small bells as you enter the temple complex.
 Stroll around the inner walls and admire the rich decorative details and see lovely statues atop the walls.
 Allow plenty of time to fully appreciate the site, paying your respects to the Goddess Mariamman at the main shrine before visiting the smaller shrines to Murugan, Rama, Ganesh, Shiva, and Durga.
 You can enjoy great views of the complex from the viewing platform.